 When you get a chance to exercise, try to do it outdoors.
 Instead of going to the gym try to exercise in the park.
 Instead of swimming in the local pool try surfing at your nearest beach.

-Go camping more often in whatever way you can.
+When you consider why camping can be good for your health, it’s clear that you need to go camping more often in whatever way you can.
 Whether it’s on a budget or delightfully luxurious and decadent.
 It’s great for you and it’s great for your mental health to go camping and glamping as much as possible.